Paul the Simple: Life

-St. Anthony continued to test Paul's endurance and humility through hard work, severe fasting, with nightly vigils, constant singing of Psalms and prostrations.
+Anthony continued to test Paul's endurance and humility through hard work, severe fasting, with nightly vigils, constant singing of Psalms and prostrations.
 Anthony, who was impressed by Paul's dedication, permitted Paul a separate cell some miles from his own.

-Eventually, it was said that, Paul the Simple was able to cast out demons.
+Eventually, it is said, Paul the Simple was able to cast out demons.
 Anthony, it is recorded, had passed a possessed youth saying, "I cannot help the boy, for I have not received power over the Prince of the demons.
 Paul the Simple, however, does have this gift."